 Basic Accessibility is Crucial

 You have to ensure your business premises is accessible to absolutely everyone: if a customer struggles to cross your threshold, how do you expect them to spend any money?
+Or work?

 People with disabilities value their independence as much as anyone.
 While some may rely on a carer or friend to help them navigate and stay safe, they should be able to move throughout your venue in comfort.

 How easy to open are your doors?
 Are there obstacles that a blind customer will walk into?
 Do you have enough staff to aid people if needed?

 This applies to both your brick-and-mortar and online sites: make your web design as easy to browse as your actual venue.

 Invest in Effective Training

 Your staff represents your business.
 If they simply have no idea how to aid people affected by sight loss, mobility limitations or any other disability, this could cause major problems.